NBA, players agree to additional protocols through holidays - NewsBreak

 Testing will be increased from Dec.
 26 through Jan.
 8, the league said.
 The league also told teams that more requirements and recommendations would be coming in the next few days, “to help reduce the risk of COVID-19 spread within the team environment.”

-The memo was released on the same day that Russell Westbrook entered the health and safety protocols, joining Milwaukee’s Giannis Antetokounmpo and Brooklyn’s James Harden as past league MVP’s currently sidelined by coronavirus concerns.74-year-old Oklahoma woman allegedly attacked by stranger while letting dog outside
+The memo was released on the same day that Russell Westbrook entered the health and safety protocols, joining Milwaukee’s Giannis Antetokounmpo and Brooklyn’s James Harden as past league MVP’s currently sidelined by coronavirus concerns.

 Westbrook played 42 minutes for the Los Angeles Lakers on Wednesday night in their overtime win at Dallas.
 The Lakers said he would not play Friday night in Minnesota, along with four other players because of virus issues and two more because of injuries.
 ESPN, however, reported that one of the five Lakers in the protocols — Malik Monk — tested out Thursday night, which would make him eligible to play Friday.

 If granted permission by the NBA to sign reinforcements and temporarily exceed the roster-size limit, the Lakers were planning to sign former All-Star guard Isaiah Thomas to a 10-day hardship contract Friday, according to a person with direct knowledge of the negotiations.
-The person spoke to The Associated Press on condition of anonymity because of the pending league approval.17-year-old killed in Major County crash
+The person spoke to The Associated Press on condition of anonymity because of the pending league approval.

 As of Thursday evening, there were at least 39 players — roughly 8% of the league’s total player roster — from at least 13 different teams known to be in the league’s protocols.
 Chicago had a league-high eight players known to be in protocols, one more than Brooklyn.
 Harden and Antetokounmpo both entered the protocols earlier this week.